Mallard Arancini with Mushroom Sauce

-Dry the mallard legs and place in a deep oven-proof dish.
-Cover with the rapeseed oil then add the thyme and garlic.
+Dry the mallard legs and place in a deep, oven-proof dish.
+Cover with the rapeseed oil, and then add the thyme and garlic.

-Slow cook the mallard legs at 90 degrees for 4 hours.
-Allow to cool then shred the meat into a mixing bowl, being careful not to add sinew or bones.
+Slow cook the mallard legs at 90°C for 6-8 hours.
+Allow to cool, then shred the meat into a mixing bowl, being careful not to add sinew or bones.
 Cover and leave to one side.

-Slowly add the warm chicken stock 100ml at a time.
-You want the rice to be a little firm, as you’ll finish cooking it once you’ve formed the risotto balls.
+Slowly add the warm chicken stock, about 100ml at a time.
+You want to leave the rice a little firm, as you’ll finish cooking it once you’ve formed the risotto balls.

 Once the rice is cooked enough for the arancini, add the confit mallard and truffle oil and mix well, then set aside to cool down.